 Traffic volumes, however, can come into play when determining the proper functional classification of a roadway.
 Furthermore, AADT can often be used as a tie-breaker when trying to determine which of two (or more) similar and roughly parallel roadways should be classified with a higher (or lower) classification than the other.
-It may be helpful to supply near term traffic projections if significant land use changes are anticipated in the next five years.
-In those cases you may provide 5 year traffic projections to demonstrate the impact of the new development.
-This is optional information to strengthen your justification.
+It may be helpful to examine near term (5-year) traffic projections if significant land use changes are anticipated in the next five years and to provide those projections to demonstrate the impact of the new development.